X-lab2017/oss101/Assignments/Assignment-typo.md

 ### If you don't understand...

 If you don't understand the answer, do not immediately bounce back a demand for clarification.
 Use the same tools that you used to try and answer your original question (manuals, FAQs, the Web, skilled friends) to understand the answer.
-Then, if you still need to ask for clarrification, exhibit what you have learned.
+Then, if you still need to ask for clarification, exhibit what you have learned.

 For example, suppose I tell you: "It sounds like you've got a stuck zentry; you'll need to clear it."
 Then: here's a *bad* followup question: "What's a zentry?"
 Here's a *good* followup question: "OK, I read the man page and zentries are only mentioned under the -z and -p switches.
 Neither of them says anything about clearing zentries.
 Is it one of these or am I missing something here?"